-The morning classes will include the following levels – Practice Chanter, Beginner, *NEW* Advanced Beginner, Intermediate, Advanced, and Adult Learner (formerly AARG).
+The morning classes will include the following levels – Practice Chanter, Beginner, Advanced Beginner, Intermediate, and Advanced.

 The afternoon classes will involve maintenance, technique, competition readiness and preparation, and playing for highland dancers.
 These classes will be grouped based on level of play and specific requests of the students.

 Click here to download the OSAS 2023 Pipe Tune Book.

 All students are expected to bring their own instrument (Scottish smallpipes with standard A-chanter).
 Please note the class size is limited and is currently full.

 The Scottish smallpipes course will include the following topics throughout the week:

 • Improving playing posture and bellows technique